msurdeanu/my-workflows-app/README.md

 ### Database command

-Provides ability to interact with a relational database by running SQL queries.
+Provides an ability to interact with a relational database by running SQL queries.

 | `@type`    | Inputs                                                                                                                                                                                      | Output                         |
 |------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------|
 | `database` | <ul><li><strong>database.url</strong>: Mandatory.
 Represents the connection URL.</li><li><strong>database.query</strong>: Mandatory.
 Represents the query which will be executed.</li></ul> | Returns `Optional<ResultSet>`. |

-Example of a dummy command:
+Example of a fake command:

 ```json
 {